 End of Chain errors may be mapped to fatal or nonfatal error interrupts.
+In retry mode end of chain errors must not be logged until after CRC for the received packet(s) has been validated.

 10.1.7 Chain Down Errors